Dragon8029/100-days-of-code/Attempt3.md

 May 6, 2018

 Finished the Data Associations section, and started working through the YelpCamp: Comments section on Web Developer Bootcamp from @Udemy

+A3D14
+May 8, 2018

+Continued working on the YelpCamp: Comments section.
+Having some trouble getting mongodb to agree with the Cloud 9 setup.
+But I'm sure I will get this, ,it's part of being a developer.